 To empty your colon, follow your doctor's instructions carefully.
 You may be asked to:

 - Follow a special diet the day before the exam.
 Typically, you won't be able to eat the day before the exam.
 Drinks may be limited to clear liquids — plain water, broth, carbonated beverages, and tea and coffee without milk or cream.
-You may not be able to eat or drink anything after midnight the night before the exam.
+You may be asked not to eat or drink anything after midnight the night before the exam.

 - Take a laxative the night before the exam.
 The laxative will be in either pill or liquid form.